 Yes.
 Some orthodontic problems are significant enough to require early intervention.
 However, if a patient is not yet ready for treatment, we will follow that patient’s growth and development until the time is right for treatment to begin.

 Phase One treatment, if necessary, is usually initiated on children between the ages of 7 and 10.
-Phase One treatment lasts about 12-21 months.
-The primary objective for Phase One treatment is to address significant problems to prevent them from becoming more severe and to improve self-esteem and self-image.
+Phase One treatment lasts about 12 to 21 months.
+The primary objective for Phase One treatment is to address significant problems to prevent them from becoming more severe, as well as to improve the child’s self-esteem and self-image.